 And remember, if the job duties do need to evolve over time, make sure you sit down with your nanny ask if they are open to the changes, and ask them what additional compensation they would require to be responsible for those additional job duties.

-Families – I also recommend having a nanny binder.
+Families – we also recommend having a nanny binder.
 The nanny binder is one place where all crucial information about the role with your family is kept – sort of an operations manual for your nanny.
 A nanny binder is a great reference for your nanny in case of emergency, they know right where to go to look up information they can quickly grab it if they need to dash out the door, or if they have a digital copy they can save that and access that from anywhere right from their phone.
-If you would like some guidance on how to put together your nanny binder and what to include, make sure you check out this video here.

 Families it’s also important to have regular check-ins with your nanny.
 Invite honest feedback from your nanny about what’s working, what might not be working, or what couldn’t be improved upon.
 Be prepared with information you might want to share with your nanny about the role and how you feel they’re doing.
 Make sure to ask your nanny if they need any additional support, in order to be successful in the role.
 This is also a great time to discuss any goals you have for your children or your family, and how the nanny might be able to support your family in reaching those goals.